Thomas-Mielke-Software/MemberAccess/README.md

 # MemberAccess

-C# Source generator helping with certain tasks concerning member access, like generating public properties for private variables
+C# Source generator helping with certain tasks concerning member access, like generating public properties for private variables.

 Currently, there is only one generator included: ``[GeneratePropertiesForAllPrivateVariables]``